Gizmotronn/memoglue/sololearnbasicconceptspython.md

 * The order of the string and the integer doesn't matter, but the string usually comes first
 * Strings can never be multiplied by floats

+## Type Conversion
+* In Python, it's impossible to complete certain operations due to the types involved

 # Code Examples

 ## Your first program